Tigers’ Prieskorn goes from walk-on quarterback to red zone target - NewsBreak

 Tigers’ Prieskorn goes from walk-on quarterback to red zone target

-MEMPHIS – Over the years, the University of Memphis has developed a reputation of turning walk-ons into dynamic playmakers.
+MEMPHIS, Tenn. – Over the years, the University of Memphis has developed a reputation for turning walk-ons into dynamic playmakers.

 Now, it seems like Ryan Silverfield and company may have found themselves another diamond in the rough in 6’5”, 255-pound Tight End Caden Prieskorn.